Photo colouring tricks

 In our imagined photo, there are people strolling in the background but in front of the line of trees and the cafe.
 Their faces might get a dob of the same dark flesh tone but take care when Coloriaging their clothing.
 Bear in mind when the photo was taken.
 Until the mid-50s, people wore their Sunday best while out strolling in the park.
 Colouring men's trousers denim blue would not be realistic on a photo taken before 1965.
 And since these strollers are in the background, you can safely use browns, maroons, greys and beiges to hint at their various costumes - use colours that more or less blend in with the background since the strollers are not the subject of the photograph and there is no point in drawing attention to them with bright spots of colour.

 Next the subject herself.
 Work again from the back to the front.
 Paint the skin first, outlining carefully around clothing.
-Then Coloriage clothing which would be next to the skin - a blouse and shoes.
-Next outline carefully the outer clothing - a neckscarf, jacket and skirt or swimwear.
+Then color clothing which would be next to the skin - the blouse and shoes.
+Next carefully outline the outer clothing - a neckscarf, jacket and skirt or swimwear.
 Hair counts in this category too, since it's over the skin.
 Last but not least, final details such as buttons and jewellery which are on top of everything.

 By following the logic of "from back to front" when Coloriaging your photos, you'll be able to achieve better results quicker.